ElektraInitiative/libelektra/doc/help/kdb-ls.md

 ## SEE ALSO

-If the user would also like to see the values of the keys below `path` then you should consider the [kdb-export(1)](kdb-export.md) command.
+- If the user would also like to see the values of the keys below `path` then you should consider the [kdb-export(1)](kdb-export.md) command.
+- [elektra-key-names(7)](elektra-key-names.md) for an explanation of key names.